 Radar Cruise Control

 Not so well thought out and the sort of system that seems to work great right up to the point where it quits working as you're approaching the vehicle in front at speed, which it does.
+Further when you are trying to engage it, it just won't engage for some reason and gives no feedback or reason why.
 It seems to work well in queuing traffic but again occasionally just quits working for no reason.
-When it quits working the warning is tame and often missed leaving you to discover that its not going to brake for you at that point when your thinking why isn't it breaking.
-Another annoyance is that when using radar cruise it constantly feels the need to display pointless images and messages on the dash obscuring key information and you cannot turn that off.
-On roads with corners, not that we have any of those in the UK it seems to regularly loose track of the car in front and accelerate then spot it and brake again usually in the corner which can be worrying.
+When it quits working the warning is tame and often missed leaving you to discover that its not going to brake for you at the point when your thinking 'why isn't it breaking'.
+Another annoyance is that it constantly feels the need to display pointless images and messages on the dash obscuring key information and you cannot turn that off.
+On roads with corners, not that we have any of those in the UK it seems to regularly loose track of the car in front and accelerate then spot it and brake again usually in the corner which can be worrying and is just bad implementation.
 So overall it works, but you've got to be supervising it at all times and preparing for its failure.

 Road Sign Recognition